ACCA Registered

 Key adjustments include:

-• Allowable deductions: all business expenses incurred wholly and exclusively for the business are deductible — salaries, rent, marketing costs, professional fees, travel, software subscriptions
+• Allowable deductions: all business expenses incurred wholly and exclusively for the business are deductible.
+This includes salaries, rent, marketing costs, professional fees, travel, and software subscriptions

 • Non-deductible expenses: fines and penalties, donations to non-qualifying entities, entertainment expenses exceeding 50% of total entertainment spend, and payments to connected persons that are not at arm's length